-- Fifty-four percent of Canadian companies (61 percent globally) report the majority of their employees now use personal computing devices in the workplace.
+More than six in ten companies (61 percent) report the majority of their employees now use personal computing devices in the workplace.

-- Forty-six percent of Canadian companies (54 percent globally) report the majority of their employees use smartphones for basic work tasks such as reading email, online documents and calendar invitations.
+More than half (54 percent) report the majority of their employees use smartphones for basic work tasks such as reading email, online documents and calendar invitations.

-- Thirty-one percent of Canadian companies (33 percent globally) report the majority of their employees use tablets for basic work tasks.
+One-third (33 percent) report the majority of their employees use tablets for basic work tasks.

-- More surprisingly, the exact same number of respondents -- 31 percent (33 percent globally) -- report the majority of their employees are using tablets for advanced business purposes such as CRM, project management, content creation and data analysis.
+More surprisingly, the exact same number of respondents -- 33 percent -- report the majority of their employees are using tablets for advanced business purposes such as CRM, project management, content creation and data analysis.